 Find the Best Agent for You

 When you work with an agency, you should be paired with an agent who is there to help you no matter what.
 Working with a Clever Partner Agent offers you the chance to do just that.
-Our Partner Agents are top-rated agents based in every corner of the country who qualify their clients for a $1,000 rebate at closing in qualifying states and know how to play hardball in negotiations.
+Our Partner Agents are top-rated agents based in every corner of the country.

 Connect with Clever and get paired with a Partner Agent from right in your backyard who knows how to find deals that other agents can’t.